Marco-Christiani/zigrad/README.md

 ## Getting Started

+Only dependency is a BLAS library.

+### Linux

+On linux you have some options,

+- MKL (recommended for best performance)
+- OpenBLAS

+Apple Silicon Requirements:

+- Nothing :)

 The `examples/` directory has some standalone templates you can take and modify, the zon files are pinned to commit hashes.

 Hello world example shows how to run a backward pass using the `GraphManager.` Note that in this very simple example, we do not need the `GraphManager` and the script could be simplified but this is designed to get you familiar with the workflow.